vert-x3/vertx-scala.g8/src/main/g8/README.md

 ~reStart
 ```

-Your application will restart automatically as soon as one of the source files has started.
+Your application will restart automatically as soon as one of the source files has changed.

 # Fat-jar